 Beyond the Words: Storytelling with Your ChildReading goes far beyond the written words on a page.
 It’s an opportunity for you to connect with your child while engaging in language together.
 Storytelling is a wonderful way to do this, and it doesn’t require a book – only your voice and your imagination.

-Featured videoA Message from the California Surgeon General
+Featured videoA Message from the Former California Surgeon General

 Local helpFirst Time Parents/Caregivers Support You’ve gone through pregnancy, labor, and delivery – and now it’s time to begin the journey of parenthood!